 Many different types of fungal infections can attack hellebore, but it’s not that frequent an occurrence.
 Gardeners who don’t like to use fungal sprays can simply remove foliage and entire plants if they are vulnerable.

 One destructive disease is called Black Death.
 As the name indicates, it is one of the hellebore diseases that can kill the plants.
 You’ll recognize it by the black streaks and blotches that appear on leaves and flowers.
 You probably won’t see this disease, though, as it tends to show up mostly in nurseries, not home gardens.
-But if you do, don’t try to treat it.
+If you do, don’t try to treat it.
 Just dig up and destroy infected plants.